rishabhshahh/is477/ProjectPlan.md

 We’ll document every step from **collection → storage → integration → analysis → sharing**, so the workflow is clear and repeatable.

 ### Ethical Data Use
 All data sources are public and contain no private information.
 We’ll follow each dataset’s license and credit the sources properly.
+We will make sure all data is from ethical sources and we will also cite authors that are credible as well.

 ### Data Collection
 We’ll use simple Python scripts or API calls to download the data automatically.
 Each run will record when and where the data came from.